akka/akka-grpc-quickstart-scala.g8/docs/src/main/paradox/testing.md

 The above test example is a full integration test using real client and server, including communication via HTTP/2.
 For some testing of the service implementation it might be more appropriate to write unit tests without interaction via the gRPC client.
-Since the service interface and implementation doesn't require any gRPC intrastructure it can be tested without binding it to a HTTP server.
+Since the service interface and implementation doesn't require any gRPC infrastructure it can be tested without binding it to a HTTP server.

 @@snip [GreeterServiceImplSpec.scala]($g8srctest$/scala/com/example/helloworld/GreeterServiceImplSpec.scala) { #full-example }